Ovski4/jekyll-tabs/README.md

 Additional configuration
 ------------------------

-Developers can configure specific tab behaviors by passing an object as an argument to the jekyllTabs module [init()](https://github.com/Ovski4/jekyll-tabs/blob/master/docs/tabs.js#L3) method.
-Without passing any object, the default configuration is as follows:
+Developers can configure specific tab behaviors by passing an object as an argument to the `jekyllTabs` module [init()](https://github.com/Ovski4/jekyll-tabs/blob/master/docs/tabs.js#L3) method.
+Without passing any object, the default configuration is equivalent to the following:

 ```
 jekyllTabs.init({